 ***Save 25% on additional episodes in The Walking Dead: Season Two by purchasing the Multi-Pack [Episodes 2-5 bundle] via in-app in the 'Episodes' menu***

-A twisted tale of survival spanning across 5 episodes (Episode 1-2 Available Now, Episodes 3-5 will be released periodically in 2014):
+A twisted tale of survival spanning across 5 episodes (Episode 1-4 Available Now, Season Finale will be released in late Summer 2014):